iankur/vqllm/README.md

 ### Notes
 - EMA embedding sum and cluster size parameters are kept in full precision.
 However, rest of the model can be in lower precision.
 So, `model.to(new_dtype)` should be handled carefully.
-- Residual quantizer applies straight through estimator after input has been quantized with all the residual codebooks.
-This is different from existing works.
-We do this to preserve gradient propagation for commitment losses with all the residual codebooks.
 - Similarity and EMA update happen in full precision even for low precision inputs.
 As a result, we accumulate all the residual commitments losses in full precision and cast to original input precision before returning.
 - Torchtune text completion dataset returns input and label sequences, both are identical.
 Shift happens in the recipe.
-We use packed dataset, which uses different padding value for input and label sequences.
+We modify it to return the actual input and target sequence.
+We also use packed dataset, which uses different padding value for input and label sequences.
 Padding value for label sequence is set to `CROSS_ENTROPY_IGNORE_IDX`.
-We use this value to create mask to ignore some token embeddings when updating codebook.
+We use this value to create vq mask to ignore some token embeddings when updating codebook.

 ### Acknowledgements
 - Andrej Karpathy's [vector quantization repo](https://github.com/karpathy/deep-vector-quantization)